Flotilla (video game): Gameplay

 Flotilla is a three-dimensional simultaneous turn-based strategy space combat video game set in a randomly generated galaxy.
-The player and computer-controlled opponents issue orders to their ships, which are carried in a simultaneous and real-time fashion over a period of 30 seconds.
+The player and computer-controlled opponents issue orders to their ships, which are carried out in a simultaneous and real-time fashion over a period of 30 seconds.
 The game then freezes, and the player and opponents issue new orders to their ships, which are again performed for 30 seconds.
 This process repeats until one party is defeated.
 Orders are separated into three groups: attack move, flank move and focus fire.
 An attack move orders the ships to move and fire simultaneously; a flank move increases the ship's speed but deactivates weapons until the ship stops moving; and focus fire increases fire rate but significantly reduces the ship's speed.

-At the beginning of the game, the player is usually given two ships to control, but more become available as the game continues.
+At the beginning, the player is usually given two ships to control, but more become available as the game continues.
 Ships may be rotated arbitrarily in any direction.
 The single-player mode is an "adventure" that can be played an indefinite number of times.
 These adventures have a duration of around 30 minutes.
 The character dies at the end of each adventure and the player is given the option to play again.
-A hardcore mode, which removes the solo mode's standard 30-minute time limit, was later added to the game.
+A hardcore mode, which removes the solo mode's standard 30-minute time limit, was added later.
 Each time the player starts a new adventure, a new galaxy is randomly generated and filled with planets and enemy ships.
 The player may take a short tutorial before beginning the adventure.

 Each planet offers a possible quest or challenge to the player.
 Challenges are tactical battles in which the player must fight against a variety of enemies.
 However, ships can be harmed only from behind or below; attacks from any other position will be countered by the ships' shields.
 Upon succeeding, a new chapter is added to the player's character's story, and the player is rewarded with ship upgrades.
 These upgrades are used to customize ships with improvements, such as increased firing speed or heavier rear armor.
 The upgrades available to the player upon finishing each encounter with an enemy can vary, so the player may not receive the same upgrade by playing the same encounter in two different adventures.
 Flotilla has cooperative and split-screen multiplayer modes that can be played with an additional Xbox 360 controller.